-Because exploration requires constant changes in the code and data sets, keeping track of what you have done previously becomes tedious to do manually.
-Not to mention making a rollback into code that produced superior results a couple of days ago.
+Exploration requires constant changes in the code and data sets.
+You should have automatic version control to rollback into code that produced superior results a couple of days ago.

-Data science work, especially in the exploration phase, requires trial-and-error work where running the experiment usually takes considerable time.
+Data science requires trial-and-error work where running the experiment usually takes considerable time.
 The Valohai Jupyter Notebook extension lets you do asynchronous experiments.
 You can launch experiments sequentially or even tens at the same time while trying out different approaches.
 Read more about asynchronous experiments in deep learning.

 Keeping track of what you have done is imperative for having an audit trail into how a model works but also for rolling back into a version of an experiment that behaved better than another one.
 The Valohai Jupyter Notebooks extension lets you come back to all your previous experiments and compare them between each other at the end of the day.
 No more guesswork or post it notes about best experiments, but instead real data on which model behaved the best and instant rollback to the code, data, hyperparameters, environment at the click of a button.